seanblanchfield/blog/current/_posts/2022-02-23-virtual-gas-meters-in-home-assistant.md

 ```
 {% endraw %}

-I then started taking manual readings from my gas meter, and noting them down in a spreadsheet along with the value of the '_Boiler Cumulative Time Today_' sensor.
-The meter readings were in cubic meters, which I could convert to kWh by multiplying by the "conversion factor" given on my gas utility bills.
+I then started taking manual readings from my gas meter, and noted them down in a spreadsheet along with the value of the '_Boiler Cumulative Time Today_' sensor.
+The meter readings were in cubic meters, which I could convert to kWh by multiplying them by the "conversion factor" given on my gas utility bills.
 My current conversion factor is 11.401kWh / cubic meter, but this can vary depending on the source of the gas supply.
-My comparing the meter readings to the number of hours the boiler ran between each reading, I could estimate that I was typically using about 14kWh of gas every hour that the boiler was on.
+My comparing the meter readings to the number of hours the boiler ran between each reading, I could estimate that I was typically using about 14kWh of gas for every hour that the boiler was on.
 ![Recorded number of hours the boiler ran each day, as the Spring weather improved)](/images/2022/02/cumulative_boiler_run_time.png){: .captioned }

 I stored my estimate of 14000 Wh/hour in a new input helper called `input_number.combi_boiler_power_usage`, and then created a new template sensor that evaluates to the boiler’s current power consumption in Watts: